amabdulr/CNWG/ReviewYourChunks.md

 #### **Reference Example**

 ## Routed PON solution **(Reference)**
-Short description: This section provides details on how the routed PON solution enhances network efficiency and lowers cost.
+Short description: Provides details on how the routed PON solution enhances network efficiency and lowers cost.
 The routed PON solution enhances network efficiency and lowers costs by providing a streamlined infrastructure that:
 - eliminates third-party hardware for OLTs, which reduces vendor dependency,
 - simplifies deployment and upgrades through the PON Manager, offering centralized management,